catberry/catberry-assets/README.md

 The plugin uses [csstime](https://github.com/csstime/csstime-gulp-tasks) package under the hood, you can pass parameters to the csstime using section `assets` in the `config` object.
-For learning all possible parameters you can see the [documentation](https://github.com/csstime/csstime-gulp-tasks/blob/master/doc/configs.md).
+For learning all possible parameters, you can see the [documentation](https://github.com/csstime/csstime-gulp-tasks/blob/master/doc/configs.md).

 ## Contribution
 If you have found a bug, please create pull request with [mocha](https://www.npmjs.org/package/mocha)